 If we survey history objectively, we have to admit that the Church in the United States enjoys a privileged relationship with the government compared to many other nations — tax exemptions on property and financial assets are not a Constitutional right (those are guaranteed to individuals) but a blessing bestowed by a government that was formed out of the nightmare of state-run, coercive churches that suppressed religious freedom.
 In America, freedom of worship was a priority: it still is.

 I, along with a few other guys applied for the exemption for a church we planted back around 1988 and we understood what constituted a legitimate non-profit organization.
 But, the process and requirements have changed quite a bit since then.
 The most substantial shift I noticed is that the IRS wants to be sure non-profits are not actually running a for-profit business or family foundation.
-The IRS wants to know who is being compensated over $50,000 annually and if compensated individuals are related through business or family connection, whether they be employees or contractors.
+The IRS wants to know who is being compensated over $50,000 annually and whether compensated individuals are related through business or family connection, both employees or contractors.

 For the Christian, following the letter and the spirit of the IRS code is not negotiable: